 - 9.7.5.1 Absolute deadline for TST courses.
-The absolute deadline for any course is the last day of the examination week falling within the twelfth month following the end of the course.
-Professors and colleges may not give extensions or accept work after this date. - 9.7.5.2 Absolute deadline for courses taken outside the TST.
+The absolute deadline for any course is the last day of the examination week falling within the twelfth month following the end of the course. - 9.7.5.2 Absolute deadline for courses taken outside the TST.
 A student taking a course offered by the School Graduate Studies or another entity outside the TST having an earlier institutional deadline than that defined in 9.7.5.1 is bound to that earlier deadline.

-9.7 Examination Conflicts
+9.8 Examination Conflicts